FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 2. The TAILINGS_STACK_DEPTH.DAT file can be created using a preparation FLO-2D model simulation in the following sequence:

         i.
 Create the tailings dam using the LEVEE.DAT to encompass the tailings reservoir area.
            The grid elevation is pre-dam construction.
         ii.
-ii.
-Assign the tailings stack depth using the R-line of INFLOW.DAT file to assign the tailings elevation.

-iii.
-iii.
-Set the simulation time SIMUL = 0.001 hr. and the output interval TOUT = 0.001 hr in CONT.DAT.
+Assign the tailings stack depth using the R-line of INFLOW.DAT file to assign the tailings elevation. iii.
+Set the simulation time SIMUL = 0.001 hr. and the output interval TOUT = 0.001 hr in CONT.DAT. iv.
+Run the FLO-2D model to generate the TAILINGS_STACK_DEPTH.DAT file.

-iv.
-iv.
-Run the FLO-2D model to generate the TAILINGS_STACK_DEPTH.
-DAT file.

         v.
-Rename the INFLOW.DAT to INFLOW1.DAT or some other name.

-vi.
-Either turn the LEVEE switch off in CONT.DAT or select those levee crest elements for removal using QGIS.
+Rename the INFLOW.DAT to INFLOW1.DAT or some other name. vi.
+Either turn the LEVEE switch off in CONT.DAT or select those levee crest elements for removal using QGIS. vii.
+Assign SIMUL = simulation model time with a representative TOUT = 0.1 or some other value. viii.

-vii.
-Assign SIMUL = simulation model time with a representative TOUT = 0.1 or some other value.

-viii.
 Run the FLO-2D model again and the assigned stack depths will begin to move at the initiation of the model.

 3. A second option is to assign the TAILINGS_STACK_DEPTH.DAT in QGIS and then follow steps vi thru viii above to initiate the stack failure.